Oregon Bottle Bill

 Starting in the early 2010s, OLCC approved redemption centers run by distributors; there were 16 of them by April 2017.
 Several redemption centers have been plagued with issues revolving around transients, crime and drug activities.
 Community objections to redemption center proposals have revolved around these issues.

-Portland, Multnomah County and state officials have said drug addicts use bottle return to fund their fentanyl purchase.
-New temporary rules went into effect on June 4, 2025 which allows retailers to limit returns to 8AM to 8PM; and allows retailers within the City of Portland that accept "green bag" drop offs to cease accepting loose containers for immediate redemption.
+Portland, Multnomah County and state officials have said drug addicts use bottle returns to fund their fentanyl purchase.
+New temporary rules went into effect on June 4, 2025 which allows retailers to limit returns to 8 a.m. to 8 p.m.; and allows retailers within the City of Portland that accept "green bag" drop offs to cease accepting loose containers for immediate redemption.

 Covered beverages

 The refund value has been 10 cents since April 1, 2017 and it applies to covered beverages in cans or bottles made from metal, glass or plastic.